KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/secondary-functionality.md

 * Social media sharing/liking

-Promotion: One or all of these may be used for promotion
+Promotion: one or all of these may be used for promotion
 * Info bar (theme plugin is not working; can use external plugin)
 * Slide in Panel
 * Popup